So much to do!

 Walking - There are many and varied walks in the local area.
 Some walk descriptions are available from the Cambrian Trailways or Walking World and we are happy to advise you of our favourites.
 Also Glyndwr's Way national long-distance path passes through Machynlleth.

-National Cycling Routes Machynlleth is situated on the Sustrans Route 8.
+National Cycling Routes Machynlleth is situated on the National Cycle Route 8 (Lon Las Cymru).

 Quad biking at Madian Quads.